CrossRef/event-data-user-guide/docs/service/quickstart.md

 # Quick Start

-> **Note: Please read the Beta notice on the [Welcome](/) page.
-Until Event Data is in production mode, we do not recommend building any commercial or customer-based tools off the data**

 After this page, please ensure you have read this guide thoroughly before using this data for anything serious!
 Additionally, you should consult the documentation for each Source you intend to use.

-Most of the time you will want to grab the dataset in bulk, or for a paricular source, or a particular DOI prefix.
+Most of the time you will want to grab the dataset in bulk, or for a particular source, or a particular DOI prefix.
 You can then filter it, load it into your own data store, etc. Check the [Crossref blog](https://www.crossref.org/categories/event-data/) for ideas.
 We collect a few tens of thousands of Events per day, so that can weigh in at over 10MB of data per day.
 Bear this in mind if you point a browser at the URLs.

 This quick start is going to show you how to fetch data and then do some rudimentary querying with it using the popular [JQ tool](https://stedolan.github.io/jq/).